mbaumer/us_hep_funding/docs/_states/AZ.md

 [AZ-01](#AZ-01)  [AZ-02](#AZ-02)  [AZ-03](#AZ-03)  [AZ-04](#AZ-04)  [AZ-05](#AZ-05)  [AZ-06](#AZ-06)  [AZ-07](#AZ-07)  [AZ-08](#AZ-08)  [AZ-09](#AZ-09)

 # AZ -- Sen. Jeff Flake (R) and  Sen. John McCain (R)
+## Committees
+Jeff Flake is the #5 Republican on the Senate Committee on Energy and Natural Resources

+John McCain is not on any of our key committees

 ## HEP Grants
 ```
 In the past 5 years, this state has received: